funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`-uf "something"` | :code:`--url-file "something"`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+    Test urls HTTP response code.
-    Read and test the list of http(s)?://URL of a given file.
+    Read and test a local or remote (http(s)?://example.org/file) file to test.
     If a URL is given we download and test the full url's in that list.
-The `-uf` test if and url returns the http 200 code.
-It do not test the domains, only full urls.
+The `-uf` only tests full urls, _not_ domains.

 .. example::
     ```
     PyFunceble -uf https://gitlab.com/my-privacy-dns/matrix/matrix/blob/master/source.list
     ```

-    This will then test urls inside that list, and fetch the [http status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)
+    This will then test urls inside that list, and fetch the [HTTP status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)
     This is done by using the (http(s)?://*) and _not_ whois or DNS lookup of domains/IP.
     See also: :code:`-u "something"`